 Staff at Kent County Council’s highway depots around the county have been rolling out practising the routes they will cover in the months ahead.

-This year, working with partner organisation Amey Consulting, KCC is introducing a data model to ensure roads are kept safe for drivers in winter.
+It was also the first year where, working with partner organisation Amey Consulting, KCC introduced a data model to ensure roads are kept safe for drivers in winter.

-Using historical information, teams will be able to plan the most efficient routes by looking at road surface temperature sensor readings from previous years.
+Using historical information, teams were able to plan the most efficient routes by looking at road surface temperature sensor readings from previous years.

-This approach will ensure the routes most likely to ice over are the ones that will be treated, reducing the amount of unnecessary gritting.
+This approach will be used again this year and ensure the primary routes most likely to ice over continue to be the ones that will be treated, reducing the amount of unnecessary gritting.